-Inventories are valued at the lower of cost (using the first-in, first-out or average cost methods), or net realizable value.
+Inventories are valued at cost (using the first-in, first-out or average cost methods).
 The cost of inventory or prepaid items in proprietary funds is recorded as an expense at the time individual inventory or prepaid items are consumed (consumption method).
 Inventories on hand at fiscal year-end are reported as assets on the Statement of Net Position.